-This chapter provides an overview of the physical and architectural aspects of your SGI Altix Integrated Compute Environment (ICE) 8200 series system.
+This chapter provides an overview of the physical and architectural aspects of your SGI Altix Integrated Compute Environment (ICE) 8400 series system.
 The major components of the Altix ICE systems are described and illustrated.

-Because the system is modular, it combines the advantages of lower entry-level cost with global scalability in processors, memory, InfiniBand connectivity and I/O. You can install and operate the Altix ICE 8200 series system in your lab or server room.
+Because the system is modular, it combines the advantages of lower entry-level cost with global scalability in processors, memory, InfiniBand connectivity and I/O. You can install and operate the Altix ICE 8400 series system in your lab, or server room.
 Each 42U SGI rack holds from one to four 10U-high individual rack units (IRUs) that support up to sixteen compute/memory cluster sub modules known as "blades."
 These blades are single printed circuit boards (PCBs) with ASICS, processors, memory components and I/O chip sets mounted on a mechanical carrier.
 The blades slide directly in and out of the IRU enclosures.
-Every processor node blade contains at least two dual-inline memory modules (DIMM) memory units.
+Every compute blade contains at least two dual-inline memory module (DIMM) memory units.

-Each blade supports two processor sockets that can have two or 4 processor cores.
-A maximum system size of 64 compute/memory blades (512 cores) per rack is supported at the time this document was published.
+Each blade supports two processor sockets that can have four or six processor cores.
+Note that a maximum system size of 64 compute/memory blades (768 cores) per rack is supported at the time this document was published.
 Optional chilled water cooling may be required for large processor count rack systems.
-Customers wishing to emphasize memory capacity over processor count can choose blades configured with only one processor installed per blade.
+Customers wishing to emphasize memory capacity over processor count may request blades configured with only one processor installed per blade.
 Contact your SGI sales or service representative for the most current information on these topics.

-The SGI Altix ICE 8200 series systems can run parallel programs using a message passing tool like the Message Passing Interface (MPI).
-The ICE blade system uses a distributed memory scheme as opposed to a shared memory system like that used in the SGI Altix 450 or Altix 4700 high-performance compute servers.
+The SGI Altix ICE 8400 series systems can run parallel programs using a message passing tool like the Message Passing Interface (MPI).
+The ICE blade system uses a distributed memory scheme as opposed to a shared memory system like that used in the SGI Altix UV series of high-performance compute servers.
 Instead of passing pointers into a shared virtual address space, parallel processes in an application pass messages and each process has its own dedicated processor and address space.
 This chapter consists of the following sections:

-- "System Models" on page 20

-- "System Architecture" on page 22

-- "System Features and Major Components" on page 26

-- "System Components" on page 33
+- "System Models" on page 20 - "System and Blade Architectures" on page 23 - "System Features and Major Components" on page 29 - "System Components" on page 38